kalohq/learning-docker/doc/03-python-workflow.md

 `Hint:` If not, is the container running?
 What are the container's logs showing? `docker help` is your friend again for these questions.
 - 10) With the build and run commands that you used, now fill in the `build` and `run` Bash scripts that already exist in the directory.

 - 11) Now, if someone is developing the Python code, what are the steps they would take to see their updates in the browser?

 ### Food for thought

+- Which base Docker image did you use?
+What installation steps did you have to run before running your Python application?
+Could those steps have been avoided by using a different, more specific, base image?

 - Does your Docker container automagically reload the Python code when you change it?
 Why not?

-## Hints for next time

-Which base Docker image did you use?
-Which installation steps did you have to run before running your Python application?
-Coudl those steps have been avoided by using a different, more specific, base image?
+Let's get some automagic-ness in our next steps!

+### Milestone 2

 ### Conclusion